saylesss88/nix-book/src/nix/README.md

 Sericea images are recommended.
 COSMIC has plans to fix this.
 --[secureblue Images](https://secureblue.dev/images)

+Secureblue recommends disabling Xwayland and finding alternatives for those apps as well as disabling `xdg-desktop-portal-wlr`, this is because the wlroots desktop portal reintroduces the screencopy vulnerability.

 - Use Disk Encryption (LUKS) to protect your data at rest.

 - Keep your system up to date (update regularly).